warmans/cv/CV.md

 ## Personal

 Outside of work I love to write music and build things (software and physical).
-I have been into 3d printing and CAD for several years and have recently started learning CAM with CNC machines.
+I have been into 3d printing and CAD for several years and have recently started learning CAM with CNC routers.
 I also enjoy electrical engineering, although I have a long road ahead in this area.
 As a side-project I run a website that facilitates collaborative audio transcription for a tin-pot radio station that stopped broadcasting 20 years ago.
 This allows people to search and submit transcriptions in return for charitable donations to their chosen cause, and is considered an essential service for literally almost dozens of people.

 I just recently relocated back to the UK after spending 7 years living in Berlin, Germany.
 Berlin continues to be one of my favorite places in the world.
+After initially moving back to the South West, we have since moved to the Midlands where we plan to continue to live for the forseeable future.